Request Access from a Source Owner Using Auth Links

 Info

 You do not need to create a Power My Analytics account or log in to the PMA hub.
-The Auth Link process only requires you to sign in to your Google account and authorize the requested permissions.
+The Auth Link process only requires you to sign in to your account on the relevant platform and authorize the requested permissions.

 After the Source Owner Completes Authorization